agraef/raptor/README.md

 typically used in real-time in order to mute one part, and to make it continue playing without actual note input, respectively.
 The latter is typically controlled using a sustain pedal.
-The former can also be controlled using various MIDI controller switches and/or keyboard shortcuts (see below).
+The former can also be controlled using various MIDI controllers and/or keyboard shortcuts (see "Keyboard Shortcuts" and "Switches" below).

 ## Transport and Sync